Belle Isle (Richmond, Virginia): Twentieth century to present

-The Virginia Electric Power Company built and operated a hydroelectric power plant on the island between 1904 and 1963.
-Which has now been left vacant along with many other buildings.
+The Virginia Electric and Power Company (now Dominion Energy) built and operated a hydroelectric power plant on the island between 1904 and 1963.
+The ruins of this plant, along with those of several other buildings remain on the island.

 Belle Isle is briefly mentioned in Chapter III of MacKinlay Kantor's Pulitzer Prize-winning novel about the Civil War, "Andersonville" (1955).
 Conditions at the prison camp are described in more detail in Chapters IX and XIII.

 The original Lee Bridge was built over the island in 1934 and replaced by the current version in 1988.
 Belle Isle was formally made into a park in 1973.

 In the 2001 movie Hannibal, the power plant can be seen as Agent Starling runs across the bridge on the south side of the island.

 Herons fishing in the rapids.
 A view from the northern bank of Belle Isle, across the James River, to the bluffs of Hollywood Cemetery.

 Belle Isle offers Richmonders the opportunity to view wildlife in its natural habitat, at a location only a few minutes from the heart of the city.
 Songbirds, ducks, cormorants and blue herons are a common sight.
 Squirrels, other small mammals, amphibians and reptiles also inhabit the island.
 Some sections of trails are a part of the East Coast Greenway.